MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 The extension uses an algorithm based on information in Microsoft Knowledgebase article 231289, Using Group Policy Objects to hide specified drives, to determine equivalent bit value of the <letter> attribute value.

-If the <thisDrive> attribute value equals “HIDE” then the extension enables that bit in the NoDrives registry value.
-If the <thisDrive> attribute value equals “SHOW” then the extension disabled the bit in the NoDrives registry value.
+If the <thisDrive> attribute value equals â€œHIDEâ€? then the extension enables that bit in the NoDrives registry value.
+If the <thisDrive> attribute value equals â€œSHOWâ€? then the extension disabled the bit in the NoDrives registry value.

 After modifying the NoDrives registry value, the extension checks its value to ensure it does not equal zero (0).
 If the newly calculated NoDrives registry value equals zero, then the extension deletes the NoDrives registry value.
 Otherwise, the extension saves the newly calculated NoDrives registry value to the registry.